 3. The Cranberries

-The unexpected death caused shockwaves throughout the media, fans, and of course the band who chose to end the band’s career, in light of her death.
-Their final studio album, In the End, will be released in 2019.
+The unexpected death caused shockwaves throughout the media, fans, and, of course, the band who chose to end the band’s career, in light of her death.
+Their final studio album, In the End, was released in 2019.